-A mixture of continuous assessment and examinations is used for both theoretical work and practical experience throughout the programme.
+A mixture of continuous assessment and examinations are used to assess both theoretical work and practical experience.
 Over the three years, you will build up a portfolio of your achievements and progress, reflecting your fitness for practice.
 Your learning is supported by our well-equipped library and computer facilities, and you will be allocated your own personal tutor for support and guidance.

 There are numerous employment opportunities for qualified midwives, both in the UK and internationally.
 Many of our graduates are initially employed by the NHS Trust where they had their practice experience, before going on to further studies and employment.

 Midwives can choose to work in both community and hospital settings, and can further their careers by developing specialist expertise in a range of areas, such as family planning and managing pregnancy in women with long-term conditions.
 There are also opportunities in education and mentoring, management and research to improve midwifery practice.
 For more information about careers, visit the NHS careers website.